 Pray that a strong movement to Jesus will bring whole Messiria families and communities into a rich experience of God's blessings.

-"All the people saw him walking and heard him praising God."
+"And all the people saw him walking and praising God."
 Acts 3:9

 Pray for the Lord to do signs and wonders among today’s people group.
 Pray they trust in God and give Him the glory.